 When writing begets writing

 As I write this blog, I sort of understand the impulse to write so much lead-in.
-I’ve shared the big news: now where to do I from here?
+I’ve shared the big news: now where do I go from here?

 I used to write so much